Preferred Bank's (PFBC) CEO Li Yu on Q4 2016 Results - Earnings Call Transcript

 Li Yu

-[Indiscernible] for the first quarter.
+For the first quarter.

 Edward Czajka